toritorico/station-seeker/README.md

  - **Styling.** I have to admit, I am not proud of styles implementation here.
 I got a bit carried away on implementing the StoryBooks, which was new to me at the time, and ended up styling each component individually to better see what I can do inside my stories.
 I intended to clean this up later on, but we all know how this attitude works out...
 In shorter words, if given more time, I would certainly move much of the styling to a global scss file, as it is with color variables.

+ - **A/B testing**.
+There is certainly a room fore more tests / scearios to be done.

 ---

 ## Running with Docker